Below is information from AP Summer Institute workshops that were held in August 2014. Please stay tuned for next year's lineup.

-The workshop will cover four of the major topics covered in AP Chemistry.
-This will include teaching stoichiometry, thermochemistry, kinetics, equilibrium and oxidation-reduction chemistry.
-These topics will be taught with an emphasis on the newly stated science practice and learning objectives published in the current course description.
-The workshop will place a strong focus on inquiry labs and current released question for study.
-The participants will have the opportunity to share best practices and materials that can help their own classroom presentations.
+The workshop covered four of the major topics covered in AP Chemistry.
+This included teaching stoichiometry, thermochemistry, kinetics, equilibrium and oxidation-reduction chemistry.
+These topics were taught with an emphasis on the newly stated science practice and learning objectives published in the current course description.
+The workshop placed a strong focus on inquiry labs and current released question for study.
+The participants had the opportunity to share best practices and materials that helped their own classroom presentations.

 - Understand the Redesigned Chemistry course description and its emphasis.